 We welcome a range of visitors into school and encourage parent involvement to support children in their learning and character development.
 Charity representatives inspire our school community to engage in social action and to be courageous advocates for change in our local, national and global communities.
 Other visitors include writers, artists, naturalists, scientists and musicians.
-2018/2019 highlights:
+Recent highlights include:

 Royal Marines from Elite Commando Survival led an overnight camp at St Mary’s for 70 children from across the Acorn MAT in preparation for Year 6 secondary school transitions.
 Tasks included casualty extraction, shooting, assault courses and hiking in the adjacent countryside.
 The children’s confidence grew as they embraced individual challenges and team activities with initiative, endurance and support to each other.

 Bugfest brought fascinating invertebrates from all over the world into school bringing Pippin’s class topic to life.
 Children were captivated and fast to face their own creepy crawly fears to handle living specimens.

 Fizz Pop Science delighted everyone with a ‘Bubbles’ themed assembly ahead of five After School Club sessions.

 Catherine Davis (Governor) visited Orchard Class to share personal insights into Arabic culture and the Islamic holy month of Ramadan in order to support the children’s understanding of world religion and cultural practice.

 School in a Bag led an assembly following the children’s fundraising for the charity which linked to activities in PSHE (Personal, Social, and Health Education).

 Liz Rutter and Charlie Portlock shared news of Tara, our sponsored pupil at our link school in Nepal.
 The children learned Nepalese greetings and compared school life in Thorncombe and Ghale Gaun.
 The School Council later discussed ideas to continue this worthwhile partnership which has been running for 14 years.